 If a school district election is not being held in conjunction with any other election, the board of trustees may set up voting locations in any appropriate place within the district, using the same voting locations used for the other elections, including county, state and federal elections, whenever possible.
-There should be at least one voting location per district, unless the trustees establish other locations.
-If more than one voting location is used for a poll election, the trustees must establish the boundaries for each location, using the county precinct lines.
+There should be at least one voting location per district unless the trustees establish other locations.
+If more than one voting location, using the county precinct lines.
 If the voting locations are different from the voting locations used in previous elections, that fact must be included in the election resolution.
-20-20-203, MCA
+Each voting location in an election with 200 or more electors must have a completed accessibility survey.
+20-20-203, MCA 13-3-105, MCA